paxswill/cwavelet/README.md

 # cWavelets

-**cWavelets** is a small library to make computing the [discrete wavelet transforms](http://en.wikipedia.org/wiki/Discrete_wavelet_transform) (DWTs) easy.
+**cWavelets** is a small library to make computing [discrete wavelet transforms](http://en.wikipedia.org/wiki/Discrete_wavelet_transform) (DWTs) easy.
 I apologize for the semi-OO style code written, but I wanted to leave it open for some expansions I have in mind for later down the road (OpenCL, MPI).

 ## Compiling

-This is a fairly simple library, and it just makes use of the C Standard Library at this time.
-It does make use of C99 extensions, so be sure your compiler supports them.
+This is a fairly simple library, as it just makes use of the C Standard Library at this time.
+It does make use of C99 features, so be sure your compiler supports them.
 The included Makefile uses `clang` as it's default compiler, but you can switch it to `gcc` if you wish.